ballerina-attic/module-ballerinax-pagerduty/README.md

 ## Module Overview

-The `ballerinax/pagerduty` allows you to work with pagerDuty users, escalationPolicies, services , schedules, services and incidents through the pagerDuty Rest API.
+The `ballerinax/pagerduty` module allows you to work with PagerDuty users, escalationPolicies, services, schedules, and incidents through the PagerDuty Rest API.

 The following sections provide you details on how to use the `pagerduty`.